azat-co/practicalnode/chapter6/chapter6.md

 # Summary

-In this chapter, we learned how to implement standard e-mail and password authentication, and used Express.js middleware to protect sensitive pages and endpoints in Blog.
+In this chapter, we learned how to implement standard email and password authentication, and used Express.js middleware to protect sensitive pages and endpoints in Blog.
 Then, we covered OAuth 1.0 and OAuth 2.0 with Everyauth and OAuth modules, respectively.

 Now we have a few security options for Blog.
 In the next chapter, we'll explore Mongoose (<http://mongoosejs.com>), the object-relational mapping object-document mapping (ODM) Node.js library for MongoDB.